-Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-As detailed previously woodworm was detected to the timber flooring in the understairs cupboard.
+Floors including sub-floors

+Repair category 1

+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible, and accordingly no comment can be made on their condition.

 Internal joinery and kitchen fittings

-Repair category 2
+Repair category 1

-Notes The kitchen units are original and have suffered wear and tear commensurate with their age and nature.
-There is animal/dog damage to the timber doors and facings.
+Notes The internal joinery is generally serviceable.
+However a degree of wear and tear was noted to the kitchen fittings and original joinery etc., etc and future upgrading should be anticipated.
 Low level internal glazing should be checked for safety glass.